allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ### HTTP caching

-The biggest problem that makes using HTTP cache less effective is plenty of different requests that we can make.
+The biggest problem that makes using HTTP caching less effective is plenty of different requests that we can make.
 When we ask for a user with his name and email the response is saved in cache.
-But when we ask again without the information about email despite the fact that the information is already available we cannot use it, because this is a different question (and HTTP cache cannot handle it without understanding GraphQL logic).
+But when we ask again without the information about email despite the fact that the information is already available we cannot use it, because this is a different query (and HTTP cache cannot handle it without understanding GraphQL logic).
-To make cache work as best as possible we should recognise at field level which is already in memory and ask only for the rest of them.
+To make cache work best we should recognise at field level which is already in memory and ask only for the rest of them.

 ### Server-side caching
 Let’s put aside HTTP caching and focus more on how we can implement server cache that is more focused on GraphQL logic.
-We could cache specific types or their fields.
-Good example of implemented server-side cache is [apollo-server](https://www.apollographql.com/docs/apollo-server/performance/caching/).
+We could cache specific types from our schema or their fields.
+A good example of implemented server-side cache is [apollo-server](https://www.apollographql.com/docs/apollo-server/performance/caching/).
 So if we run the same type or query resolver with the same arguments it can be returned from cache.
 With [data loaders](https://github.com/graphql-java/java-dataloader#the-scope-of-a-data-loader-is-important) you can also cache requests to external sources not only in one query, but even between many queries by selecting specific strategy.
-This is out of the box solution, that can be used easily.
+This solution is available out of the box, and can be used easily.

 ### Client-side caching
 Another common way to cache query response is client-side caching.
 It can be very beneficial, because one client may ask for the same information many times.
-As an example we can take Apollo client and it's solution.
-Cache uses the id field to identify whether an object exists in memory.
+As an example we can take Apollo client and its solution.
+The cache uses the ID field to identify whether an object exists in memory.
-Then it checks if all fields that were asked are already in memory, if some are not it asks only for them.
+Then it checks if all fields that are to be returned are already in memory, if some are not it asks only for them.

 ### Our caching decisions
-We've not decided to use server-side caching with global data loader because we have struggled with many clients of our graph and the graph's data change frequently in the timeline.
-That forced us to use cache per request strategy.
+We’ve not decided to use server-side caching with a global data loader because we have struggled with many clients of our graph and the graph’s data changes frequently.
+That forced us to use a cache-per-request strategy.
-If we are talking about caching on the client side we tackle the issue that some of our objects don't have unique `ID` so after a while we skipped this approach and we are not caching them on the client side as well.
+If we are talking about caching on the client side we tackle the issue that some of our objects don’t have a unique `ID` so after a while we skipped this approach and we are not caching them on the client side either.

 ## What is the outcome of the battle?

-We have learned a lot about GraphQL's trade offs while working with it, but there is still a lot to be discovered.
-The most important feature of it, fetching only those fields that we need, is a huge optimization itself, but also causes many problems with standard ways to make application effective or even to measure that efficiency.
+We have learned a lot about GraphQL’s trade offs while working with it, but there is still a lot to be discovered.
+The most important feature of it, fetching only those fields that we need, is a huge optimization itself, but also causes many problems with standard ways to make the application effective or even to measure that efficiency.
-The ideas that we described above need to be implemented by the programmers (most libraries don't provide that logic) and it’s really intricate and time consuming.
+The ideas that we described above need to be implemented by the programmers (most libraries don’t provide that logic) and it’s really complex and time consuming.